CINNAMON HILL GOLF CLUB (876) 953-2650

 Jamaica golf course review

-CINNAMON HILL GOLF CLUB at the Hilton Rose Hall Resort (876-953-2650) has undergone a complete facelift, including extensive re-routing with special attention applied to
+CINNAMON HILL GOLF CLUB at the Hilton Rose Hall Resort (876-953-2650) underwent a complete face-lift over a decade ago , including extensive re-routing with special

 Situated on what used to be a 400 acre sugar plantation, Cinnamon Hill, offers a great variety of mountain, island and ocean views.
 Sprinkled about the property, which traverses